DenSan83/traefik_loadbalancer_whoami_docker/README.md

 curl http://balancer.localhost/
 ```

-5. You can also visit [http://traefik.localhost/](http://traefik.localhost/) to visit the dashbord and see what's going on.
+5. You can also go to [http://traefik.localhost/](http://traefik.localhost/) to visit the dashbord and see what's going on.
 It will show you the current entrypoints, routers, services, middlewares and more.
 To connect to this dashboard, a user and a password will be needed.
 Use `root` as user and password for the first connection, but care to modify it for any real use.
 ![Web UI Providers](https://raw.githubusercontent.com/traefik/traefik/v2.5/docs/content/assets/img/webui-dashboard.png)
 - Check out the [Customize](#customize) section to modify the files to suit your needs.